py-sdl/py-sdl2/doc/modules/sdl2ext_gui.rst

       *kwargs* are the arguments to be passed for the sprite construction and can vary depending on the sprite type.
       See :meth:`SpriteFactory.create_sprite()` for further details.

+   .. method:: from_color(color : object , size) -> Sprite

+      Creates a UI element with a specific color.

+      *uitype* must be one of the supported :ref:`ui-elem-types` classifying the type of UI element to be created.

    .. method:: from_image(uitype : int, fname : str) -> Sprite